hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 * It is under heavy development and adoption by LAMMPS, so more features and flexibilities are expected in future versions of LAMMPS.

-The list of LAMMPS features that is supported by Kokkos (as of July 2020) is given below:
+The list of LAMMPS features that is supported by KOKKOS (as of July 2020) is given below:

 | Atom Styles | Pair Styles  | Fix Styles  | Compute Style | Bond Styles | Angle Styles | Dihedral Styles | Improper Styles | K-space Styles |
 |:----------- |:------------ |:----------- |:------------- |:----------- |:------------ |:--------------- |:--------------- |:-------------- |